PRESIDENT BUYS ONE BITCOIN PER DAY

 Here is the infographic that was shared showing the positive figures for the year 2021:

-A fall in the price of Bitcoin which pushes the president to constantly “reinvest”
+A drop in the price of Bitcoin which pushes the president to constantly “reinvest”

 Bitcoin has lost more than 70% of its value sinceYear 2021.
 It is a fact.
 However, the drop in the price of bitcoin and the cryptocurrency market in general is not enough to conclude that Bukele's policy has failed.

 Bitcoin enthusiasts are used to the volatility of the Bitcoin price.
-For example, it has been announced a thousand times that “bitcoin was dead ” and no one would use it anymore.
-This now makes 14 years that it continues to increase in value over time.
+For example, it has been announced a thousand times that " bitcoin was dead " and that no one would use it anymore.
+This is now done, 14 years that it continues to increase in value over time.
 Despite occasional declines, bitcoin surpasses its all-time high each year, until reaching the $60,000 mark in 2021.

-Thus, as a good connoisseur of financial cycles (obviously), the president of El Salvador was not indignant at the drop in the price of bitcoin.
+Thus, as a good connoisseur of financial cycles (obviously), the President of El Salvador was not outraged by the drop in the price of bitcoin.
 The government had in fact purchased a total of 2381 BTC, when it was around $40,000.
-This therefore represents a “theoretical” loss of half of the capital invested in bitcoin.
+This therefore represents a "theoretical" loss of half of the capital invested in bitcoin.

-We use the term “theoretical” because as Finance Minister Alejandro Zelaya clarified, the country did not sell its BTC (and therefore did not lose money).
-So, today, while bitocin is trading around $16,000, the president has decided to buy one every day.
+We use the term "theoretical" because as Finance Minister Alejandro Zelaya clarified, the country has not sold its BTC (and therefore has not lost money).
+So, today, while bitcoin is trading around $16,000, the president has decided to buy one every day.

 💡 Taking the price of bitcoin as a point of analysis in order to conclude on the success or failure of the adoption of bitcoin in El Salvador is a conceptual error.
 Conversely, if bitcoin reaches $60,000 again, we will not be able to conclude by affirming that the experience was a success.
 To judge the benefits of El Salvador's policy, there are many other factors to take into account than the price of bitcoin...